The return of the sculpture on Dudok’s Bijenkorf to the Coolsingel

 The ravages of time

-The robust artwork is in good condition for its age.
-Some moss grows here and there and there is a single sooty smear that may be traced back to the fire after the bombing on May 14, 1940.
+The robust artwork was in good condition for its age.
+Some moss was growing here and there and there was a single sooty smear that may be traced back to the fire after the bombing on May 14, 1940.
 But I like it when you can read the ravages of time on an object.

 Details van de Bijenkorf-gevelsteen van Hendrik van den Eijnde, gewijd aan het moderne leven in de jaren twintig en dertig, met beelden uit techniek, scheepvaart en kunst